 - Reassignment to a less desirable position

-The best way to defend against a retaliation claim is to document all actions taken following an employee complaint about workplace safety and to thoroughly investigate the claim.
+The best way to defend against a retaliation claim is to document all actions taken following an employee complaint about safety and to thoroughly investigate the claim.
 Among other things, employers should:

 - Follow through on employee safety concerns promptly, even if they appear to be trivial.
 Maintain the employee’s confidentiality to prevent further retaliation or isolation by coworkers.

 - Be transparent with the employee about next steps, including investigation procedures.
 Keep the reporting employee informed of all developments throughout the investigation and follow up with the reporting employee to ensure continued protection from retaliation.
 Document your communications.

 - Investigate claims using an objective, independent complaint review process while avoiding conflicts of interest and preconceptions.
 For example, such an investigation should be independent from the company’s legal counsel, who is obligated to protect the employer’s interests.

 - Ensure that any subsequent employment status changes are made for valid, non-retaliatory reasons and that you have previous, progressive documentation of those reasons.

 Even if the safety complaint is dismissed or without merit, an underlying retaliation complaint is a serious charge.
 Work with an experienced OSHA defense attorney if you suspect a retaliation claim could be, or has been, filed.

 Employers can further protect themselves from claims of whistleblower retaliation by:

 - Demonstrating a commitment to preventing retaliation at the management level by training managers on what retaliation is and their legal obligations to prevent retaliation.